What is TMT Investment Banking?

 Private Equity

-Large-cap tech PE: Firms like Silver Lake, Vista Equity Partners, and Thoma Bravo focus on technology investments and actively recruit from TMT banking.
+Large-cap tech PE firms like Silver Lake, Vista Equity Partners, and Thoma Bravo focus on technology investments and actively recruit from TMT banking.
+These firms value sector expertise alongside financial modeling skills and pay competitive compensation.

-Growth equity: Technology growth equity firms value TMT banking experience for evaluating high-growth software and internet businesses.
+Growth equity firms specializing in technology value TMT banking experience for evaluating high-growth software and internet businesses.
+Understanding SaaS metrics and technology business models translates directly to growth equity investing.

-Traditional PE with tech deals: Generalist PE firms increasingly do technology deals and value analysts with sector expertise.
+Traditional PE with tech deals describes generalist PE firms increasingly doing technology deals who value analysts with sector expertise.
+As technology pervades all industries, even traditional industrial PE firms seek TMT knowledge.

 TMT bankers are particularly well-positioned for PE recruiting given the active tech buyout market and recurring revenue business models that PE firms favor.